paulomarconi/paulomarconi.github.io/blog/DCmotor/index.md

 </figure>

 # Free-body diagram analysis
 The system can be decomposed in two sections: a rotational mechanical, and an electro-mechanical.
-The rotational mechanical can be derived as follows,
+The rotational mechanical can be derived as follows

 <figure>
     <center><img src="/images/DCmotor/Rotational_free-body.png" alt="Rotational_free-body" width="35%"/></center>